GDPR: The data risk you might not know about, yet.

 It is a reform with a set of rules designed to give individuals control over their data.
-This will simplify the regulatory environment for business so both businesses/organisations and human will benefit from the digital economy.
-It has been built to be centred around individuals – with a hefty responsibility on organisations, which will result in transparency and accountability.
+This will simplify the regulatory environment for businesses so both businesses/organizations and humans will benefit from the digital economy.
+It has been built to be centered around individuals – with a hefty responsibility on organizations, which will result in transparency and accountability.

 Who it applies to.

-GDPR applies to all organisations around the world that hold data belonging to individuals from within the EU and also those who offer products or services to customers or businesses in the EU.
-This includes end users, customers and employees.
+GDPR applies to all organizations around the world that hold data belonging to individuals from within the EU and also those who offer products or services to customers or businesses in the EU.
+This includes end-users, customers and employees.
 Data controllers and data processors have never been more critical.
-All organisations will need to ensure they have the skills and staff necessary to be compliant with GDPR legislation.
+All organizations will need to ensure they have the skills and staff necessary to be compliant with GDPR legislation.